 We may take advantage of these exemptions for up to five years or such earlier time that we are no longer an emerging growth company.
-We would cease to be an emerging growth company on the date that is the earliest of (i) the last day of the fiscal year in which we have total annual gross revenues of \$1.235 billion or more; (ii) the last day of our fiscal year following the fifth anniversary of the date of the completion of this offering; (iii) the date on which we have issued more than \$1.0 billion in nonconvertible debt during the previous three years; or (iv) the date on which we are deemed to be a large accelerated filer under the rules of the SEC.
+We would cease to be an emerging growth company on the date that is the earliest of (i) the last day of the fiscal year in which we have total annual gross revenues of \$1.24 billion or more; (ii) the last day of our fiscal year following the fifth anniversary of the date of the completion of this offering; (iii) the date on which we have issued more than \$1.0 billion in nonconvertible debt during the previous three years; or (iv) the date on which we are deemed to be a large accelerated filer under the rules of the SEC.
 We may choose to take advantage of some but not all of these exemptions.
 We have taken advantage of reduced reporting requirements in this prospectus.
 Accordingly, the information contained herein may be different from the information you receive from other public companies in which you hold stock.
 Additionally, the JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards.
 This allows an emerging growth company to delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
 We have elected to avail ourselves of this exemption and, therefore, while we are an emerging growth company we will not be subject to new or revised accounting standards at the same time that they become applicable to other public companies that are not emerging growth companies.
-As a result of this election, our addited consolidated financial statements may not be companable to those of other public companies that comply with new or revised accounting pronouncements as of public company effective dates.
-We may choose to early adopt any new or revised accounting standards whenever such early adoption is permitted for private companies.
+As a result of this election, our audited consolidated financial statements may not be comparable to those of other public companies that comply with new or revised accounting standards whenever such early adoption is permitted for private companies.